Bald Eagle: Profile and Information

 Reproduction

 Sometimes, if one of the partners dies, the one left will find a new mate.
-Bald eagle lovemaking includes spectacular calls, flight displays and elaboration.
+Bald eagle lovemaking includes spectacular calls, flight displays, and elaboration.

-The flight includes chases, cartwheels and swoops, they fly high, lock talons and free-fall, departing before reaching the floor.
+The flight includes chases, cartwheels, and swoops; they fly high, lock talons, and free-fall, departing before reaching the floor.

-Normally, an area with a mature couple will have large as 0.62 – 1.24 mi (1 – 2 km) of waterside environment.
+Normally, an area with a mature couple will have as large as 0.62 – 1.24 mi (1 – 2 km) of waterside environment.

-Eventually, it may measure up to 8.2ft (2.5 m) across 13ft (4 m) deep, and 1.1 short tons (1 metric ton); one nest in Florida was seen to be 9.5ft (2.9 m) across, 20ft (6.1 m), and weighing up to 2.7 metric tons (3 short tons).
+Eventually, it may measure up to 8.2ft (2.5 m) across, 13ft (4 m) deep, and 1.1 short tons (1 metric ton); one nest in Florida was seen to be 9.5ft (2.9 m) across, 20ft (6.1 m), and weighing up to 2.7 metric tons (3 short tons).

 The total lifespan of a bald eagle living in the wild is 20 years; there is a record of a bald eagle reaching the age of 38.
-A bald eagle in captivity lives a bit longer; for instance, a bald eagle in New York lived for about 50 years.

 You May Also Like